oripress/ContentDisentanglement/README.md

      testA.text
      testB.text
 ```
-Contrary to the paper, A is the larger set, for example, A is people with glasses and B is people without.
+Contrary to the notation used in the paper, A is the larger set, for example, A is people with glasses and B is people without.
 You can use the provided script ```preprocess.py``` to split celebA into the above format (with A and B based on the attribute of your choosing).
 For example, you can run the script using the following command:
 ```